ochairo/wand/README.md

 Wand provides a public API for building custom integrations like TUIs, web dashboards, and IDE extensions.

-> **Building something cool with wand?** We'd love to see it!
-Share your project in [GitHub Discussions](https://github.com/ochairo/wand/discussions).

 ### Use Cases

 - **Terminal UIs (TUI)**: Build interactive package browsers with [Bubble Tea](https://github.com/charmbracelet/bubbletea) or [tview](https://github.com/rivo/tview)